fenago/intro-ruby/lab_guides/Lab_6.md

 the module or `extend` it.

-There is nothing stopping you from including the preceding module as follows (restart IRB for this chapter):
+There is nothing stopping you from including the preceding module as follows (restart IRB for this lab):

 ``` {.language-markup}
 class User